Environmental Impact of Aquaculture

 Required Previous Knowledge

 Compulsory courses in bachelor's in biology, or equivalent courses.

 Recommended Previous Knowledge

 Basic subjects of Bachelor's in Biology, previous knowledge of aquatic farming systems and fish biology is an advantage.

 Compulsory Assignments and Attendance

 Participation in student discussions and activities is compulsory

 Forms of Assessment

-Evaluation of written assignments and exercises (50%) and written examination.
+Evaluation of written assignments and presentations (70%) and participation in class exercises (30%).